fallwall/go-atm/GoByExample/Channels/Channels.md

 ### Cahnnel Directions
 When using channels as function parameters, you can specify if a channel is meant to only send or receive values.
 This specificity increases the type-safety of the program.

+### Select
+Go’s select lets you wait on multiple channel operations.